smatechnologies/ibm-i-agent-docs/docs/operator-replay/screens.md

 - **SCAN_PARMS**: The PARAMETERS keyword value string sent to the program by the SCANSPLF command.
 - **SCANSPLF_E**: A fatal error was encountered and the SCANSPLF command has not completed its function.
 Refer to the log entry detail for a status code and more information about the reason for the failure.
 - **SCAN_PASS**:  A successful match of all required scan values; the SCANSPLF command ends normally.
-- **SCAN_FAIL**:  Not all required scan values were matched; the SCANSPLF ends abnormally and, if started by OpCon/xps, a list of mismatched values is sent to the OpCon/xps job information.
+- **SCAN_FAIL**:  Not all required scan values were matched; the SCANSPLF ends abnormally and, if started by OpCon, a list of mismatched values is sent to the OpCon job information.
 - **SCAN_NOMCH**: A log entry showing one of the required scan values that was not matched in the report.
 - **SCANSPLFEN**: Marks the end of the SCANSPLF command.
 A final completion status code may be found in the details of this log entry.
 - **SCAN_ABEND**: The SCANSPLF command processor failed before completing all scans.
 The abnormal termination code is found in the log entry details.